mcb-job-tests/jpm-js-test/README.md

 3) start the rest API Server with command 'npm start'
 4) cd into the client-sales-app directory and start the react's fromt end server with command 'npm start'
 5) open a browser and point it to http://localhost:3000

+All CRUD operations (GET/POST/PUT/DELETE) have been implemented and tested.
+Use https://www.getpostman.com/ for manual testing.